mantidproject/mantid/docs/source/release/v6.7.0/direct_geometry.rst

 New features
 ############
-- Allow specifying of the range for the x values in ``getSpectrum`` in the :ref:`Crystal Field Python interface`.
+- ``getSpectrum``, from the :ref:`Crystal Field Python interface`, now allows specification of the range for x values.
 - Added a function to print eigenvectors for a :ref:`CrystalField <Crystal Field Python Interface>` object in human readable form.

 Bugfixes